Pro-life rally in Scranton to support the confirmation of Amy Coney Barrett

 SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU-TV) — Pro-life activists and leaders held a rally in Scranton on Monday to support the confirmation of Amy Coney Barrett.

 The event began at 1 p.m. outside of the Lackawanna County Courthouse.
-The Scranton stop is the first of a 5-state press tour across presidential and senate battleground states.
+The Scranton stop is the first of a five-state press tour across presidential and senate battleground states.

-“We are here to say, life is going to win, life is winning, and its time to confirm Amy,” says Sue Liebel, state director for Susan B. Anthony List.
+“We are here to say, life is going to win, life is winning, and its time to confirm Amy,” Sue Liebel, state director for Susan B. Anthony List, said.